husayt/josediazgonzalez.com/_posts/2009-11-26-rails-style-error-messages-in-cakephp.markdown

 ---
-  title: Rails-Style Error Messages in CakePHP
+  title:       "Rails-Style Error Messages in CakePHP"
+  description: A simple CakePHP helper for outputting grouped error messages as in the Ruby on Rails framework.
   category:    Helpers
   tags:
     - cakephp
     - rails